 How did you come up with the idea?

 Four years ago, I walked into a fair in Hong Kong which was all about corporate gifting.
-More than 5000 companies came together and were trying to sell their plastic pens, USB sticks and I scratched my head and thought, most of these products will not have a shelf life of more than a day since many have already used a plastic pen and a USB stick.
+More than 5000 companies came together and were trying to sell their plastic pens, and USB sticks and I scratched my head and thought, that most of these products will not have a shelf life of more than a day since many already have plastic pens and a USB stick.